 Present Value of a Perpetuity Calculator

-How is the Present Value of a Perpetuity calculated?
+Formula – How the PV of a Perpetuity is calculated

 We will receive a perpetuity of $100 each year.
-The interest rate at the moment is 2.2% compounded annually.
+The interest rate is 2.2% compounded annually.
 What is the present value of this perpetuity?

 Sources and External Resources